-Best accessories for the LG G6
+Best Accessories for the LG G6

 Tronsmart's car charger with a built-in USB-C cable is a great option for keeping your LG G6 juiced while on the road.

-The built-in USB-C cable is convenient, since you'll never need to remember your cable each time you drive.
+The built-in USB-C cable is convenient since you'll never need to remember your cable each time you drive.
 The included USB Type-A port is handy for charging another device at the same time via Quick Charge 2.0 or 3.0.
+It's a great value at just $15 on Amazon.

 If you need a car charger that to keep your LG G6 charged when you're on the go, check out the Tronsmart 33W dual USB charger.